Everything you need to do to prep for Diablo 3 Season 22

 - 15 of each Act’s bounty crafting materials — Khanduran Runes, Caldeum Nightshade, Arreat War Tapestries, Corrupted Angel Flesh, and Westmarch Holy Water

 Once you complete the Challenge Rift, log back in on your Seasonal character in Adventure Mode.
 Start on Hard if you are comfortable with raised difficulty, as you will get the automatic increase to experience.
-With the gold (and 1 Death’s Breath), you can max level both the Blacksmith and the Mystic, which also knocks out two of the Chapter 1 requirements for the Season.
+With the gold (and 1 Death’s Breath apiece), you can max level both the Blacksmith and the Mystic, which also knocks out two of the Season’s Chapter 1 requirements.
 Spend the blood shards at Kadala for gear roulette based on your class (and another Season requirement in Chapter 3); you can see what is available for your class at level 1 on D3 Planner.

 There are a few more things you can do to give your Seasonal Character a strong start.
-I use Raxxanterax’s Seasonal leveling guide as my starting point for my method that I have described.
-Follow what I set out, watch Rax’s video, check out other Season starter build videos on YouTube, or ignore all of it and go gangbusters in your way!
+I use various YouTube leveling guides as the starting point for my method that I have described.
+Follow what I set out, check out other Season starter build videos on YouTube, or ignore all of it and go gangbusters in your way!
 It is a game, after all.

 There is a known optimal path for leveling in Season — burning through Nephalem rifts in a 4-person group.
-For those living the solo player life, here is how I knock out my quest to 70:
+But with the Shadow Clones from Season 22’s theme, I’m deviating a bit for my solo leveling:

-- After killing Zoltan Kulle or Maghda, run a Nephalem rift (or 2) to hit level 10.
+- After getting Kanai’s Cube, run a Nephalem rift (or 2) to hit level 10.

-- Choose another act to complete the bounty quests, then rifts to 30.
+- Go to Act 2 to complete the bounty quests, then rifts to 30.

-No, it’s not the optimal path, but by level 60, you complete half of the Chapter 1 requirements.
-If you want to increase the experience boost you are receiving, try increasing the difficulty every 10 or 20 levels.
-Before you know it, you will have all four chapters completed and your full set from Haedrig.
+This may not be the optimal path, but by level 60, I have completed the majority of both Chapter 1 through 3’s requirements in the Season Journey.
+If you want to increase the experience boost you’re receiving, try increasing the difficulty every 10 or 20 levels.
+Before you know it, you’ll have all four chapters completed and your full set from Haedrig.

 Video games are immersive.
 Some top tier players grind the first 24-48 hours of the Season to secure their leaderboard ranking.
 Don’t forget — you still need to take care of yourself during your Diablo binge!
 Here are some tips to make the most of your Season start:

 - Hydrate.
 Water is your friend.
-If straight water is not for you, try adding lemon or cucumber or mint.
+If straight water is not for you, try adding lemon, cucumber, or mint.
 Decaf tea and sparkling water are also alternatives to consider.

 - Prep snacks.
-For me, this means going to the grocery store and getting some fruit, baby carrots, and peanut M&Ms. For you, it could mean a giant bowl of popcorn.
+For me, this normally means going to the grocery store and getting some fruit, baby carrots, and peanut M&Ms, but this season I have a fantastic source of recipes right here on Blizzard Watch (more below)!
 Just make it something easy to munch on while playing (breaks for meals are good too).

 - Sleep.
 Yes, even if burning through the first 48 hours with your team.
 If you are 100% committed to that level of play, clear your Sunday for a stretch of sleep.

 I approach the game from a solo casual perspective.
-A common Season goal for me is getting Paragon 1,000.
-For others, that’s their goal for the first day of the Season.
+I actually met my usual Season goal of Paragon 1,000/GR 100 solo in Season 21, so I’m pushing myself to Paragon 1500/GR 115 solo in Season 22!
+Regardless, that could easily be the day 1 goal for the new season.
 No matter what — have fun.
 See you in Sanctuary!

 Please consider supporting our Patreon!